danrosen6/urlChecker/ReadMe.txt

 6. Create a `.env` File

     Create a `.env` file in your project directory.
 Add configuration settings and secrets here.
-This will be sued to store the api for VirusTotal.
+This will be used to store the api for VirusTotal.
         my_api_key="YOUR_API_KEY_HERE"